Leaf to root, nose to tail.

 The soul of our food is Peeter Pihel, a sustainable restaurant advocate with a varied career (Pädaste, Fäviken Magasinet, Fulgurance).
 Kristjan Kiho is responsible for the seasonal and unique wine list.

-The kitchen stops cooking 1 hour before closing time.
+The kitchen stops cooking half an hour before closing time.
 You can extend your evening in the rooftop bar.

 Tuesday – Thursday